British Malayan headhunting scandal: Comments by historians and academics

-Karl Hack, a history professor and expert on the Malayan Emergency, wrote several pages on the scandal for his work The Malayan Emergency: Revolution and Counterinsurgency at the End of Empire.
+Karl Hack, a history professor and expert on the Malayan Emergency, wrote about the scandal in a section of his 2021 book The Malayan Emergency: Revolution and Counterinsurgency at the End of Empire.

-Erik Linstrum, a history professor and expert on media in the British Empire, used the Daily Worker headhunting scandal as a case study in his research into British media and Britain's post-WWII counterinsurgencies.
+Erik Linstrum, a history professor and expert on media in the British Empire, used the Daily Worker headhunting scandal as a case study in his 2017 research into British media and Britain's post-WWII counterinsurgencies.

-Simon Harrison, a University of Ulster professor of Anthropology, approached the scandal from an anthropological viewpoint in his book Dark Trophies.
+Simon Harrison, a University of Ulster professor of Anthropology, approached the scandal from an anthropological viewpoint in his 2012 book Dark Trophies.